cezow/email_fronted/README.md

 1. Download and install Node.js
 2. Download the repository
-3. Go to email_fronted folder and do commnads in a terminal:
+3. Go to email_fronted folder and do commands in a terminal:

 ### `npm i react-bootstrap bootstrap`
 ### `npm install uuid`